ruzickap/docker-packer_qemu_virtualbox_ansible/README.md

 ## Installation steps

-To use this Docker image you need to install VirtualBox and docker to your OS (Fedora / Ubuntu).
-This may work on other operating systems too, but I didn;t have a chance to test it.
+To use this Docker image you need to install VirtualBox and Docker to your OS (Fedora / Ubuntu).
+This may work on other operating systems too, but I didn't have a chance to test it.

 ### Ubuntu installation steps (Docker + Virtualbox)